Black Hole Accretion and Spin-up Through Stellar Collisions in Dense Star Clusters: Spins

 \startlongtable

-Figure \ref{fig:spin_contour} illustrates the initial masses of BHs and stars involved in collisions, with the background color representing the corresponding BH spin for a given mass ratio, determined by the accretion efficiency.
-Given the uncertainties surrounding the accretion efficiency, we calculate upper and lower limits for BH spins, assuming accretion efficiencies of of $10\%$ and $100\%$.
 We show in the left panel the lower limits on BH spins.
-In this case, only a few BHs can achieve spins up to $\chi \approx 0.4$ through collisions with the most massive stars while the majority of BHs exhibit low spins ($\chi \lesssim 0.1$).
+In this case, only a few BHs can achieve spins up to $\chi \approx 0.4$ through collisions with the most- massive stars while the majority of BHs exhibit low spins ($\chi \lesssim 0.1$).
 The right panel demonstrates BH spins for the same set of BH--star collisions assuming no wind mass loss ($f_{\rm acc} = 100\%$).
 In this most optimistic scenario, the median BH spin is 0.4 with approximately a dozen BHs per cluster reaching maximal spins ($\chi= 1$).
-These results show that stellar collisions in star clusters could significantly enhance the spins of BHs, with important implications for the GW sources detected by LVK, which we will discuss in the next section.
+These results show that stellar collisions in star clusters could significantly enhance the spins of BHs, with important implications for the GW sources detected by LVK, which we will discuss in the next Section.

-\section{Implications for Gravitational Wave Sources}
+\section{Implications for Gravitational wave Sources}